acmnuceskhi/cc-bidding-project-2025/PROJECT_FLOW.md

 ### A. Admin Workflow

-1. Start predefined round → status active (manual or scheduled)
+1. Start predefined round → status active (manual for now; scheduled tentative)
 2. Timer runs for the round
-3. Admin can end round manually or let timer expire
+3. Admin can end/pause round manually or let timer expire
 4. At round end:
    - Determine highest bid
    - Tie → earlier bid timestamp wins
    - Tie with identical timestamps → Admin can rerun round
-   - Deduct bid from winning house's remainingBudget atomically
+   - Deduct bid from winning house's remainingBudget
    - Assign participant to winning house
    - Display **winning and losing bid amounts with timestamps** on projector
 5. Display results automatically on projector